DelineaXPM/CentrifyCLI/README.md

 ## Building

-ccli builds from either the dotnet command line:
+ccli builds from either the dotnet command line
 * dotnet build

-or from Visual Studio 2019.
+or from Visual Studio 2022.
 Previous versions may not be able to resolve all dotnet version references.

 ## Install